-DIVE SITES (check map below)
+DIVE SITES DESCRIPTION

-#4 Manny's Reef: This a is a very shallow site, but perfect for those begining their diving experience.
+#4 Manny's Reef.
+This a is a very shallow site, but perfect for those begining their diving experience.
 The site close to shore with a maximum depth of 5 meters.
 The site is loaded with a variety of hard and soft corals, enough to keep you amazed for the whole dive.
 The marine life is plentiful with boxfish, fussiliers, damselfish, and coralfish.